durrcommasteven/durrcommasteven.github.io/_posts/2025-01-10-power_laws_exps_bathrooms.md

 excerpt: "Thoughts while waiting for the bathroom"
 header:
-  overlay_image: /assets/images/post_8/banner.png
+  overlay_image: /assets/images/post_8/banner8.png
-  overlay_filter: 0.1 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.15 # same as adding an opacity of 0.5 to a black background
 ---

 Suppose you're at a restaurant, you have to pee, and you're waiting at the bathroom door.
 It's been 5 minutes since the last person entered, and as you wait you start to construct a mental model of what the fuck that guy in there could possibly be doing.
 And using that model, you try to calculate the answer to the question:

 >"How much longer do I have to wait?"

-## The Waiting Game

 ### 5 minutes
 At 5 minutes, you're already running low on patience.
 Most people try to minimize the amount of time they spend in a public restroom, so this guy must really be going through something in there.
 This, you reason, is probably not going to be a short visit for him.
 You put the estimate for how much longer you have to wait at **~2.5 more minutes**.